phoenixframework/phoenix/B_adding_pages.md

 ###A New View

-The main job of Phoenix views is to prepare data for use in a template.
-Functions which take raw data and transform it into a more presentable form should go here.
+Phoenix views have several important jobs.
+They actually render templates.
+They also act as a presentation layer for raw data from the controller, preparing it for use in a template.
+Functions which perform this transformation should go in a view.

 As an example, say we have a data structure which represents a user with a first_name field and a last_name field, and in a template, we want to show the user's full name.
 We could write code in the template to merge those fields into a full name, but the better approach is to write a function in the view to do it for us, then call that function in the template.
 The result is a cleaner and more legible template.

+It's also important to note that each Phoenix application has a base view located at web/views.ex.
+Functions defined there will be available to all the views we define in the web/views directory.

 In order to render any templates for our HelloController, we need a HelloView.
-Let's create an empty one for now, and leave a detailed description of views for later.
+The names are significant here - the first part of the names of the view and controller must match.
+Let's create an empty one for now, and leave a more detailed description of views for later.
 Create web/views/hello_view.ex and make it look like this.

 ```elixir
 defmodule HelloPhoenix.HelloView do